JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

 42
 ```

-We can check that both arrays are equal even though we modified only the array `B`
+We can check that both arrays are equal even though we modified only array `B`.

 ```jldoctest views
 julia> A == B
 true
 ```

-The reason is that Julia, by default, will not create a copy of an array when assigning to a variable.
-This behavior is advantageous because it allows us to save memory.
+The reason is that Julia, by default, does not create a copy of an array when assigning to a variable.
+This behavior is advantageous because it saves memory.
 However, it also may have undesirable effects.
-If we want to make a copy of an array, we have to use the `copy` function
+If we want to make a copy of an array, we have to use the `copy` function.

 ```jldoctest views
 julia> C = copy(A)